-Present obligation as a result of a past obligating event - The making of the alterations creates a legal obligation under the terms of the lease to restore the alterations made to the premises and is thus an obligating event.
-At the balance sheet date, however, there is no obligation to rectify the wear and tear that will be caused by the use of the premises.
+Present obligation as a result of a past obligating event - The construction of the oil rig creates a legal obligation under the terms of the licence to remove the rig and restore the seabed and is thus an obligating event.
+At the balance sheet dateend of the reporting period, however, there is no obligation to rectify the damage that will be caused by extraction of the oil.